10 Photos in This Gallery

 The weather for the last two days has been sunny, cool and crisp.
 It doesn’t get really cold here.
 I have been walking around all over the city, but the best shooting seems to be in the area near Union Square.
 There is no shortage of weirdness in this San Francisco.
 It is close to Christmas with lights and decorations everywhere.

 On the way back to San Francisco the sky was white all day.
 I was lucky it did not rain but a few drops.
 By a round about route I traveled to the Point Reys area, Muir Woods and finally, across the Golden Gate bridge.
 My only hope is these do not look like the usual shots from those places.

 How does one find the perfect wine?
 You go to the source, which is why I went to Napa, California.
-The quartet of Victorian women I grabbed while picking up the rental car in San Francisco.
-Several of the interior images were shot at the Bounty Hunter barbecue restaurant in Nappa.
-The landscapes are, of course, various vineyards with the best views from Artesa.
-It was raining flood style when I arrived, but the weather cleared up before noon the next morning when I arrived at the Hess winery.
-There were some detours for flooded roads.
+It was raining flood style when I arrived, but the weather cleared up before noon the next morning when I toured the Hess winery.
+There were detours due to the flooded roads.

 Some of the wineries were designed to be tourist attractions from the ground up.
 They have lavish grounds, and one has a gondola lift for transportation to the tasting room.
 The surprise of the day was at Mumm where they had 27 Ansel Adams prints hanging in their art gallery on loan from the Adams family.
 I have never seen more than about half a dozen, even in a museum.